 Besides fighting fires and responding to emergencies, the department does other things too: community service, public education, education in the schools, fire inspections and more.
 Bockrath said the Norwood Fire Station’s doors are open for assemblies, meetings and other events.
 Already, the fire station is helping the Lone Cone Library meet its growing need for space by hosting some youth programming through the week.

 “Basically we just wanted to be more involved in the community, just more involved here with the town itlself,” Bockrath said.
 “We’re not just the people you call when you dial 911.”

 Recently to support citizens as well as businesses, Bockrath applied for a grant from the Telluride Foundation.
 That grant, in the amount of $15,000 would support 12 AED devices being implemented throughout the Norwood area.
 Recently, Bockrath completed an in-person interview, and he’ll will know about the grant at the end of December.

 He said the AEDs will support not only Norwood, but the surrounding areas, like Redvale.
 That includes the locals that live and work in Norwood, but visitors too.

 Also for the public, Bockrath has an EMT training class planned for Jan.
 8. More details will soon be announced through local media outlets.
 The EMS chief said Norwood is the only education center between Delta and Durango, and he’s proud of that.

-Already, Norwood Fire has worked to be present at town events, like parades or other celebrations.
-Bockrath recently began attending the newly established community leadership meetings.
+Already, Norwood Fire has worked to be present at town events, like parades or town celebrations.
+Bockrath recently begun attending the newly established community leadership meetings.
 He and Conway also make it a point to attend other meetings, such as Norwood Town Board, school board meetings and others.